grafana/terraform-provider-grafana/docs/index.md

 Please [see API docs](https://github.com/grafana/synthetic-monitoring-api-go-client/blob/main/docs/API.md#api-url) to find `SM_API_URL` for your region.

 `stackId`, `metricsInstanceId`, and `logsInstanceId` may also be obtained on the portal.
-First you need to create a Stack by clicking "Add Stack".
+First, you need to create a Stack by clicking "Add Stack".
 When it's created you will be taken to its landing page on the portal.
 Get your `stackId` from the URL in your browser: